Branch-Bunch/React-Intro/README.md

 1. I want to learn more where can I find some good resources?

   - The [React Docs](https://facebook.github.io/react/tutorial/tutorial.html) are actually really good also google.

+## After Hackathon
+### 👏DONT👏USE👏REACT👏WITHOUT👏USING👏REDUX👏
+You'll be quickly find that state becomes hard to maintain.
+Checkout these state management frameworks!
+- Flux
+- Redux
+- Relay